Courses

 And here is the course plan for students who started in September 2021.

-In the spring semester 2024, the following courses are offered
+In the spring semester 2024, the following courses were offered

 Mandatory course for first-year students: